hanwen/go-fuse/nodefs/README.md

      creation.
 These are {NodeID, Mode}.
 Files cannot change type during their lifetime.
 It also prevents the common error of forgetting to return the filetype in Lookup/GetAttr.

+   * Support for hard links. libfuse doesn't support this in the high-level API.
+Extra care for race conditions is needed when looking up the same file different paths.

 To decide
 =========